-This Corrective Action Monitoring Plan (CAMP) summarizes the groundwater and surface water monitoring activities to be conducted in 2017 at the former East Helena smelter site or Facility1 (the Facility) and the surrounding area, encompassing two groundwater plumes and the associated groundwater and surface water monitoring network (Figure 1-1).
-The primary objective of the 2017 CAMP is to provide for collection of adequate and appropriate groundwater and surface water monitoring data to evaluate the effectiveness of groundwater remedies implemented as Interim Measures (IMs) at the Facility, through a remediation phase performance monitoring data evaluation program.
-The IMs have been developed to reduce offsite migration of groundwater contaminants (primarily arsenic and selenium) and evaluation of IM performance to date has been done as part of the Corrective Measures Study (CMS).
-In addition to the performance monitoring component of the 2017 monitoring program, the CAMP also provides for data collection to meet other objectives, including monitoring of residential/water supply wells within the study area in order to track groundwater use and provide information to groundwater users; evaluation of surface water quality and potential interactions with the groundwater contaminant plumes; and monitoring of groundwater chemistry in wells associated with the Corrective Action Management Units (CAMU) at the Facility.
+This Corrective Action Monitoring Plan (CAMP) summarizes the groundwater and surface water monitoring activities to be conducted in 2018 at the former East Helena smelter site or Facility (the Facility) and the surrounding area, encompassing two groundwater plumes and the associated groundwater and surface water monitoring network (Figure 1-1).
+The primary objective of the 2018 CAMP is to provide for collection of adequate and appropriate groundwater and surface water monitoring data to evaluate the effectiveness of groundwater remedies implemented as Interim Measures (IMs) at the Facility, through a remediation phase performance monitoring data evaluation program.
+The IMs have been developed to reduce offsite migration of groundwater contaminants (primarily arsenic and selenium) and evaluation of IM performance to date has been completed as part of the Corrective Measures Study (CMS).
+CMS evaluations were completed in 2016, and the Public Review Draft of the CMS Report (CH2M, 2018) was submitted to the US Environmental Protection Agency (EPA) in 2018.
+Following final approval of the CMS report, a Corrective Measures Implementation (CMI) Work Plan will be developed, including a CAMP component to guide remedy performance monitoring, evaluation, and reporting requirements; however, remedy performance monitoring for 2018 will be conducted under this 2018 CAMP.
+If supplemental data collection is necessary in 2018, additional monitoring to be conducted at the Facility will be documented in supplemental, focused work plans and/or technical memoranda as appropriate.

+In addition to the performance monitoring component of the 2018 monitoring program, the CAMP also provides for data collection to meet other objectives, including monitoring of residential/water supply wells within the study area in order to track groundwater use and provide information to groundwater users; ongoing evaluation of surface water quality and potential interactions with the groundwater contaminant plumes; and monitoring of groundwater chemistry in wells associated with the Corrective Action Management Units (CAMU) at the Facility.